Shangla District: Geography

-Shangla district consists of small valleys and is situated between the hillocks and surrounded by high mountains full of forests comprising Pindrow Fir, Morinda Spruce, Blue Pine (Kail), Chir Pine and Deodar Cedar trees.
+Shangla district consists of small valleys and is situated between the hillocks and is surrounded by high mountains full of forests comprising Pindrow Fir, Morinda Spruce, Blue Pine (Kail), Chir Pine and Deodar Cedar trees.
 The average elevation of the district is 2000 to 3000 meters above sea level.
 The highest point (3,440 m) is near Kuz Ganrshal in the north of the district.
+Shangla District is connected to the Swat District by the Shangla Pass.

 Demographics

-At the time of the 2017 census the district had a population of 759,609, of which 386,082 were males and 373,508 females.
-The entire population was rural.
-The literacy rate was 33.13% - the male literacy rate was 51.67% while the female literacy rate was 14.50%.
-230 people in the district were from religious minorities.
-Pashto was the predominant language, spoken by 96.76% of the population.